+Do you feel stressed all the time and just want to run away?
+Chances are that you’re a victim of narcissistic behaviour.
 Narcissists are extremely toxic individuals who have a need to be admired and feel superior to others at all times.
 They use others without any shame, guilt, or regret.
-One can lead a happier and calmer life If one understands narcissistic behavior.
+One can lead a happier and calmer life If one understands narcissistic behaviour and how to deal with them.
 That would help them to react and respond in the right way.

 In the previous blog, we spoke about the signs of narcissistic personality and why they attract empaths.
 You can click here to read the blog if you have not done it yet.